AccessibilityLab/SoundModVR/README.md

 ### 2) Keyword Prioritization
 *(* :thumbsup: *Recommended to use in situations where important speech is delivered.)* <br />
  :eyes:  :eyes:  :eyes: See **KeywordPrioritizationExampleScene** for example.<br/><br/>
-The **KeywordDetectionManager** is used to control this feature.
-It has a property, `keywords`, which is a List of strings that identify the keywords to look out for. <br/>
+The **KeywordDetectionManager** is used to control this feature.<br/>
+- It has a property, `keywords`, which is a List of strings that identify the keywords to look out for. <br/>
-It also allows you to set a notification sound by setting the `Notification Clip` variable.
+- It also allows you to set a notification sound by setting the `Notification Clip` variable.
 You could use the notification clip in `Sounds->notif1_inTheEnd.mp3` or any sound clip for the notification clip.<br/>

 **Public Functions**: